 Please note that once you purchase a PVS Licence, you may have to wait up to four business days before you will be able to access Into Film+ while your new licence is processed by Filmbankmedia.

 Licences are also available through the Motion Picture Licensing Company.
 Please take the time to investigate which licence will cover your film watching.
 You may find you require both as they hold the rights to different films.
 You can find out more information on their websites.

-- If you are a state-funded English school, your licence is paid for by the Department for Education.
+- If you are a state-funded English school, your PVS licence is already paid for by the Department for Education.

 - In Northern Ireland, our funding from Department of Culture, Arts and Leisure enables us to support the licence costs for some schools.